 - Highs: The treble is reasonably strong and carries some sparkle without becoming overly edgy or fatiguing.
 It still doesn’t sound as crisp as the treble of certain BA-based earphones or the more analytical dynamics (RE0, RE252) but performs better than the MTPG without adding much potential for listening fatigue.

 - Transparency: The presentation is not the largest among all IEMs but it is quite adequate in both depth and width.

 - Dynamics / Soundstage / Separation / Imaging: The imaging and positioning do not possess the pinpoint accuracy certain other earphones are capable of providing but, like that of the MTPG, the sound of the MTPC is extremely blended, which may actually seem more natural to some compared to the Sennheiser IE8 with its football-field-sized soundstage or the Westone UM3X with its holographic separation.
-The same goes for individual notes, which sound slightly ‘rounded’ with the Monster Turbine earphones, as opposed to the crips and highly-defined notes produced by some of the BA-based in-ears.
+The same goes for individual notes, which sound slightly ‘rounded’ with the Monster Turbine earphones, as opposed to the crisp and highly-defined notes produced by some of the BA-based in-ears.

 With the B&O BEOPLAY H5 Driver

 Here is the impression with B&O BEOPLAY H5 Drivers:

 - Sound signature: The H5 offers a surprisingly balanced sound, straight out of the box.
 The headphones’ 6.5mm dynamic driver never pushes too hard.
 Mids and highs are balanced and deliver a soundstage that works surprisingly well across a variety of genres.